-The Board of Directors currently consists of eight members, and our amended and restated certificate of incorporation provides that the entire Board of Directors will stand for election annually for one-year terms.
+The Board of Directors currently consists of nine members, and our amended and restated certificate of incorporation provides that the entire Board of Directors will stand for election annually for one-year terms.
 Each director holds office until that director's successor is duly elected and qualified.
-Our amended and restated bylaws permit the Board of Directors to establish by resolution the authorized number of directors, and eight directors are currently authorized.
-Effective as of the 2021 Annual Meeting, the authorized number of directors will be decreased to eight directors.
+Our amended and restated bylaws permit the Board of Directors to establish by resolution the authorized number of directors, and nine directors are currently authorized.